ZihengZZH/awesome-multimodal-machine-translation/resource_list_abs.md

   * Elliott et al., (2017)
   * arXiv
   * We decompose multimodal translation into two sub-tasks: learning to translate and learning visually grounded representations.
 In a multitask learning framework, translations are learned in an attention-based encoder-decoder, and grounded representations are learned through image representation prediction.
 Our approach improves translation performance compared to the state of the art on the Multi30K dataset.
 Furthermore, it is equally effective if we train the image prediction task on the external MS COCO dataset, and we find improvements if we train the translation model on the external News Commentary parallel text.

+#### Doubly-Attentive Decoder for Multi-modal Neural Machine Translation [[pdf](https://arxiv.org/pdf/1702.01287.pdf)] [[github](https://github.com/iacercalixto/MultimodalNMT)] <!-- omit in toc -->
+  * Calixto et al., (2017)
+  * arXiv
+  * We introduce a Multi-modal Neural Machine Translation model in which a doubly-attentive decoder naturally incorporates spatial visual features obtained using pre-trained convolutional neural networks, bridging the gap between image description and translation.
+Our decoder learns to attend to source-language words and parts of an image independently by means of two separate attention mechanisms as it generates words in the target language.
+We find that our model can efficiently exploit not just back-translated in-domain multi-modal data but also large general-domain text-only MT corpora.
+We also report state-of-the-art results on the Multi30K data set.

 **2018** {#16}